 Business Tax Certificates are not transferable or assignable to any other person or business.

 Please note that this information does not constitute a final or complete interpretation of all legal requirements that may apply to your particular type of business.
-Please contact the Business License office at 626-580-2031 .
-Our City staff will be happy to answer any additional questions that you may have.
+Please contact the Business Support Center at (626) 376-4679 .
+A Tax Specialist will be happy to answer any additional questions that you may have.

-City Council meetings are held on the first and third Tuesday of each month at 6:00 p.m. and adjourned no later 10:00 p.m. as per Ordiance No. 2821 approved on July 16, 2013 in the Council Chambers, located at 11333 East Valley Boulevard, City Hall East.
+City Council meetings are held on the first and third Tuesday of each month at 6:00 p.m. and adjourned no later 10:00 p.m. as per Ordiance No. 2821 approved on July 16, 2013 in the City Council Chambers, located at City Hall East, 11333 East Valley Boulevard, El Monte, CA 91731.

-The Planning Commission meetings are held on the second and fourth Tuesday of each month at 7:00 p.m. as per Ordinance No. 2821 approved on July 16, 2013 in the Council Chambers, located at 11333 Valley Boulevard, City Hall East.
+The Planning Commission meetings are held on the second and fourth Tuesday of each month at 7:00 p.m. as per Ordinance No. 2821 approved on July 16, 2013 in the City Council Chambers, located at City Hall East, 11333 Valley Boulevard, El Monte, CA 91731.

 Claim forms can be obtained from the City Clerk's Office.
 Claim forms can be mailed upon request.